portworx/px-docs/maintain/going-production-with-k8s.md

 * HW RAID - If there are a large number of drives in a server and drive failure tolerance is required per server, enable HW RAID (if available) and give the block device from a HW RAID volume for Portworx to manage.

 * PX classifies drive media into different performance levels and groups them in separate pools for volume data.
-These levels are called `io_priority` and they offer the levels  `high`, `medium` and `low`
+These levels are called `io_priority` (or `priority_io` in kubernetes px spec) and they offer the levels  `high`, `medium` and `low`

-* The `io_priority` of a pool is determined automatically by PX.
+* The `priority_io` of a pool is determined automatically by PX.
 If the intention is to run low latency transactional workloads like databases on PX, then Portworx recommends having NVMe or other SAS/SATA SSDs in the system.
 Pool priority can be managed as documented [here](https://docs.portworx.com/maintain/maintenance-mode.html#storage-pool-commands)

 * This [page](https://docs.portworx.com/manage/class-of-service.html) offers more information on different io_prioirty levels